 The digital outputs of the C3 can be used to control contactors associated with the running of electric pumps (non-VSD systems).
 When combined with a feedback mechanism described in subsequent sections, a complete electric pump control and monitoring system can be realized.

-- Electrical motor contactors are typically controlled by high-voltage AC supplies.
+Electrical motor contactors are typically controlled by high-voltage AC supplies.
 These need to be controlled by the nominal 12 VDC outputs of the C3 by using 12 VDC coil, mains-rated, contact relays.
+There are two possible control circuits that can be used, described in sections below.

 - In a latching Start/Stop control circuit, the C3 uses two outputs to control two 12 VDC coil relays.
 A NO “Start” relay is wired in Parallel with the existing NO momentary pushbutton Start switch, and an NC “Stop” relay is inserted in Series with the existing NC momentary Stop switch.
 Both relays can be pulsed by the C3 to emulate momentary switches.